Paliak/PaliaksNotes/docs/CozyHosting/index.md

 ![Response to the login request show in burp suite](Assets/jess_cokie_from_login_resp.jpg)

-Going to a non existing page we get an error, googling it mentions spring boot framework.
+Going to a non-existing page we get an error, googling it mentions spring boot framework.
 This checks out with the cookie.

 ![Whitelabel Error Page of spring boot](Assets/error_page_web.jpg)

 There seems to be a spring specific word list in SecLists.
-Let's run that with feroxbuster:
+Let’s run that with feroxbuster:

 ```bash
 $ echo "Ignoring template assets"; cat feroxMedWords | grep -v assets